The Role of AI in Mental Health Care: Navigating the Future

 AI Psychosis: A (HUGE) New Concern

-Even scarier are the growing instances where chatbots have isolated people from their human support and built a reliance on the AI for support.
+Even scarier are the growing instances where chatbots have isolated people from their human support and built a reliance on AI for support.
 This isolation from healthy supports leaves people even more vulnerable and, in some cases, has led to extremely harmful mental and physical situations.

 If you are interested in learning more and building awareness, please listen here (or find it wherever you listen to podcasts).
 It is worth an hour to listen and learn about the dangers to watch out for.